 I checked in at the front desk a little early to see if the rooms were ready.

 They were, so I got first pick in a five-bed room.
-I went for standalone bed in its own nook, the most secluded of all, thanking my lucky stars.
-Here in the corner I could spread out with a bit of separation from my roommates, whomever they might be.
+I went for a standalone bed in its own nook, the most secluded of all, thanking my lucky stars.
+Here in the corner, I could spread out with a bit of separation from my roommates, whoever they might be.

 Going back outside, I called The Hubby on a pay phone to catch up and ask if he’d heard from the girls.
 He said not yet.
 I told him my plan to hike out tomorrow morning, with or without them, but preferably with them.